-Before launching the app, the developer develops the app with the aim of having a high performance quotient.
+Before launching the app, the developer develops the app with the aim of having a high-performance quotient.
 The process of developing the app becomes time-consuming and costly as the same code has to be written twice.

 However, with cross-platform mobile app development, the developer just has to write one piece of code, which can work on both Android and iOS.
 It ends up saving time.
-But, the catch is that apps built on cross-platforms generally don’t perform well.
+But, the catch is those apps built on cross-platforms generally don’t perform well.
 They lack higher performance than native apps.

 To resolve the issue, many expert developers use certain tools such as React Native, Xamarin, Ionic, and Flutter, which can enhance the performance of the app.